 Although deputy clerks in the Circuit Clerk’s office can answer general questions regarding forms and procedures, state law prohibits any court personnel from providing legal counseling to any litigant.
 Circuit Clerk employees may not give legal advice.
 Anyone in need of such advice should consult an attorney.
 You may seek assistance from the Legal Self-Help Center in the Law Library of the Madison County Courthouse.

-If the defendant does not pay the rent or move out within the period of time designated on the eviction notice, the plaintiff may proceed with filing the forcible entry and detainer complaint (see Complaint form).
-A filing fee of $117.00 for claims up to $15,000.00, or $227.00 for those over $15,000.00, is required to file a complaint in forcible entry and detainer.
+If the defendant does not pay the rent or move out within the period of time designated on the eviction notice, the plaintiff may proceed with filing the eviction complaint (see Complaint form).
+A filing fee of $264.00 for claims up to $15,000.00, or $314.00 for those over $15,000.00, is required to file an eviction complaint.